Margaret Herrick: Oscar moniker

 Herrick is generally credited with naming the Academy Award an "Oscar", declaring the statuettes "looked just like my Uncle Oscar".
 However, others, including Academy President Bette Davis and Hollywood gossip columnist Sidney Skolsky, have claimed they invented the name.

 Bette Davis said that the statue reminded her of her husband Harmon Nelson's derrière.
 Nelson's middle name was Oscar.
-Though Davis ended up revoking this honor.
+However, Davis later relinquished this claim.

 Columnist Sidney Skolsky, who had a syndicated column for over 50 years, referred to the nickname, "Oscar," in his March 17, 1934, column, which is believed to be the first time the award was called the Oscar in print.

 Personal life

-In 1931, Herrick married Donald Gledhill, an assistant to the executive secretary of the Academy.
+In 1931, Herrick married Donald Gledhill, an assistant to the executive secretary of the academy.
 She and Gledhill divorced in 1945.
 She married Philip A. Herrick in 1946, and continued to use his name professionally following their divorce in 1951.

 On June 21, 1976, Herrick died at the Motion Picture & Television Country House and Hospital in Woodland Hills, California, after a lengthy illness.